Skip to content

 What’s covered

-Local governance principles and structures
+Local governance principles and structures, units 1 and 2

-The first two units are likely to be relevant for all local boards and their governors and cover:
+The first two one-hour units are likely to be relevant for all local boards and their governors and cover:

 • How governance is organised in their trust